 Wear your hair down as much as you can.
 It’s hard on your hair if you pull it tight into a pony tail every single day.
 It could even make you lose hair in your front hairline, because you are putting too much pressure on the hair follicles.
 Try to wear your hair down as often as you can.
 And when you do wear a ponytail, don’t make it tight.

 If you love wearing your hair in a tight bun or ponytail, because that’s your style, only do so in public.
 Take it out for at least a few hours a day.
 Simply give your hair and scalp some time to recover every day.
 And to tie up your hair, switch to a hair tie made of soft fabric.
 It’s much less damaging than a tight elastic band.
+Try the plastic-free Kooshoo hair ties, made from organic cotton.

 Keep the sun off your hair